loveencounterflow/icql-dba/README-future.md

     memory becomes insufficient.
 Schemas *without* disk-based backup also exists; ICQL DBA users can elect to use either model (with the `disk: true|false` configuration) although IMO there's little reason to not use optional HD support.
-  * **Note**—Confusingly, to get a RAM-based DB with the original SQLite and BSQLT3 API, you either use the empty string `''` to get disk support (in ase of RAM shortage) or the pseudo-path `':memory:'` to get one without disk support.
+  * **Note**—Confusingly, to get a RAM-based DB with the original SQLite/B3 API, you either use the empty string `''` to get disk support (in ase of RAM shortage) or the pseudo-path `':memory:'` to get one without disk support.
 In ICQL DBA, you use the boolean settings `ram` and `disk` instead which is much clearer.
 This frees the `path` argument from doing double duty, so one can use it to specify a default file path to be used implicitly for the `save()` command.

-## Switching between File- and RAM-Based Modes
+## Switching between File- and RAM-Based Modes (Mode Transfer)

 * the `transfer()` API method may be used
   * to switch between Regular and Eventual Persistency, and to